 “The clinical results we’ve seen with immunotherapy are unprecedented,” he states.
 “I fully expect to see a breakthrough in how we treat pancreatic cancer within the next five to 10 years, if not sooner.”

-To locate a pancreatic cancer clinical trial focusing on immunotherapy, visit the Clinical Trials Finder from Pancreatic Cancer Action Network.
+To locate a pancreatic cancer clinical trial focusing on immunotherapy, visit the Clinical Trial Finder from Pancreatic Cancer Action Network.